 There are a variety of ways you can make online learning more dynamic, but one of the most common and popular is by gamifying it.
 At its core, gamification is simply integrating game elements into nongame situations and learning to motivate learners and reward them for their progress.
 You can do this using leaderboards, awards, badges, and certificates.

 What’s great about gamification is that it benefits both your association and its members.
 It gives you real insight into the competencies your members are developing, how fast that’s happening, and the paths they’re taking to get there.
 This is because, like players in a video game, learners need to demonstrate a specific skill or set of skills in order to unlock each level, badge, or award.
-For your members, it’s about getting tangible and portable representations of the progress they’ve made and incentivizing them to keep going.
+For your members, it’s about getting tangible and portable representations of the progress they’ve made and incentivising them to keep going.

-Personalizing the learning journey does three things for your members:
+Personalising the learning journey does three things for your members:

 - It gives them a clear understanding of what the road to growth and success looks like, something today’s busy adult learners really value and appreciate.